 What is the best wood for a fence in Austin, TX?

-Given the hot and humid climate in Austin, cedar is widely considered the best wood for fences.
-Its natural resistance to rot, decay, and insects makes it a durable and long-lasting option that can withstand the local weather conditions.
+Cedar is widely considered the best wood for Austin fences.
+Its natural resistance to rot, decay, and insects makes it ideal for the Central Texas climate.

 How long does a cedar fence last in Texas?